Open House Festival

 James Thompson, 1848

 Start your exploration of the Open House Soho Neighbourhood with a shot of coffee, a refreshing cold drink and a bite to eat.
-Explore our newly installed timeline of Soho, and our existing display on the church's history.
+Explore our recently installed timeline of Soho, and our existing display on the church's history.
 Relax in our calm and welcoming gardens.
-Starting point for the Creative Soho Walking Tours.

 Soho Photography Quarter